Bitcoin-ABC/bitcoinabc.org/_posts/2022-07-01-running-cashfusion-remotely.md

 ![Cash Fusion for eCash](/img/CashFusion-graphic.jpg "Cash Fusion for eCash")

 The Electrum ABC eCash wallet contains the Cash Fusion feature.
 Cash Fusion provides basic opt-in anonymity for regular eCash (XEC) users.
-For example, If someone is paid in XEC, then goes to make a retail purchase, they may not want to retailer to be able to trivially see their salary payments.
-Or a business using eCash for payments may not want their competitors to easily see all of their transactions with suppiers and customers.
+For example, if someone is paid in XEC, then goes to make a retail purchase, they may not want the retailer to be able to trivially see their salary payments.
+It's also important for businesses using eCash for payments, as they may not want their competitors to easily see all of their transactions with suppliers and customers.

-The way Cash Fusion works, is to automatically create transactions with other users of the protocol which combine many inputs and outputs from the different participating wallets.
+The way Cash Fusion works is to automatically create transactions with other users of the protocol which combine many inputs and outputs from the different participating wallets.
 In this way, it becomes difficult or impossible to know which coins (outputs) correspond to the different inputs.

-Some users of Cash Fusion like to leave it running continuously in order to keep a freash supply of Fused coins, and also help provide liquidity to other Cash Fusion wallets on the network.
-In the past, this would typically entail running the Electrum ABC GUI application on your desktop computer, and just leaving the application going.
-This is inconvenient and unreliable.
-With the release of [Electrum ABC 5.1.3](https://bitcoinabc.org/electrum/#5.1.3), it becomes possible to run Electrum ABC with Cash Fusion on daemon mode, making it convenient to leave it "always on", and easy to run on a remote serve.
+Some users of Cash Fusion like to leave it running continuously in order to keep a fresh supply of Fused coins, and also help provide liquidity to other Cash Fusion wallets on the network.
+In the past, this would typically mean running the Electrum ABC GUI application on your desktop computer, and just leaving the application going.
+But this is inconvenient and unreliable.
+With the release of [Electrum ABC 5.1.3](https://bitcoinabc.org/electrum/#5.1.3), it becomes possible to run Electrum ABC with Cash Fusion on daemon mode, making it convenient to leave it "always on", and easy to run on a remote server.

 ## Getting Electrum ABC up and running